ember-engines/ember-engines/README.md

 ## Important Note about Compatibility and Stability

-This addon should be considered experimental and used with caution.
+This addon should be considered experimental.
+But engines are production ready and many of the APIs are fully stable.

 The [master branch of this addon](https://github.com/ember-engines/ember-engines) is being developed against the master branch of Ember and Ember-CLI, and should